Product

 A content calendar also allows for long-term planning and strategic alignment, enabling you to create content to coincide with important dates, events, or campaign launches, keeping your posts relevant and timely for your members.

-Your content calendar is the scaffolding of your content plan, and includes four core pieces of your content strategy
+Your content calendar is the scaffolding of your content plan, and includes five core pieces of your content strategy:

 Content objectives are a bridge between your community’s content strategy and the content you create.
 By matching each piece of content you schedule with your content objectives, you ensure that the content you and your team are creating is in service of your overall strategic plan—and your audience.